QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ### Experiment 3: Temporary expenditure cut

-Let's now consider the case where the government also cuts its spending by a half and accumulates asset, but this time the expenditure cut only lasts for one period at $t=0$.
+Let's now consider the case where the government also cuts its spending by  half and accumulates asset.

+But this time the expenditure cut only lasts for one period at $t=0$.

 From $t \geq 1$, the government will return to the original level of consumption $\hat{G}$, and will adjust $\tau_t$ to maintain the same level of asset $-D_t = -D_1$.

 ```{code-cell} ipython3
 # sequence of government expenditure